sindhum-24/Assessment/README.md

-# Project - Automating Data Report Extraction for Self-Service Data Analysis
+# Project - Automating Data Report Extraction for Self-Service Data Analysis using Python

 Data is essential for businesses to make decisions and run smoothly.
 Not just technical teams, but finance, accounting, and other non-technical teams also rely on it.
 This project demonstrates how automated reports enable non-technical teams to analyze data and identify patterns or insights without relying on technical support.